-MAX TIME SUSPENSION – Unit Limit requirements not met; financial aid eligibility lost*
+MAX TIME FRAME EXCEEDED – Unit Limit requirements not met; financial aid eligibility lost*

 PROBATION – Appeal approved; one term with no limits to financial aid (at risk for losing eligibility for next term)

-If a student has extenuating circumstances that prevented them from making academic progress toward a degree, an appeal may be submitted to the Office of Financial Aid prior to the 4 weeks prior to the end of the term (including secondary appeals).
-Please see the appeal form for the specific deadlines (Summer deadlines may vary).
+If a student has extenuating circumstances that prevented them from making academic progress toward a degree, an appeal may be submitted to the Office of Financial Aid prior to end of the term (including secondary appeals).

 If the appeal is approved by the committee, the student will be placed on probation and will be eligible to receive financial aid for one term.

-- If the student is not meeting SAP at the end of their probationary semester, but they are meeting the terms of their academic plan, their academic plan can be rolled over to the next semester and the student will be aid eligible for that semester as well.
+- If the student is not meeting the cumulative SAP requirements at the end of their probationary semester, but they have met the terms of their academic plan for the probationary semester, their academic plan can be rolled over to the next semester and the student will be aid eligible for that semester as well.

 If a decision is made to deny the appeal, the student may request a second review by the committee only if the student can provide new information and documentation that may have been omitted from the initial appeal.

 Withdrawing From One Or More Classes